6. Computational Couture¶

 - USB stick

 We trapped a sheer fabric between 3D-printed rings, and right away we could see the potential of this technique to add both structure and flexibility to textiles.
-We used a thin layer of PLA, which helps maintain the fabric’s flexibility while giving it more structure.
+For this and the following PLA tests, we used a 0.20mm layer height with a standard 0.4mm nozzle, a nozzle temperature of 210°C, and a bed temperature of 60°C. We used a thin layer of PLA (usually 4 to 6 layers total, so around 0.8mm to 1.2mm thickness), which helps maintain the fabric’s flexibility while giving it more structure.

-Using the same pattern, I made a second test with a white PLA filament.
-I inserted tulle again, resumed the print, and then paused it once more to stretch a piece of lycra, hoping it would retract and create small “bubble” effects.
-I also took this opportunity to change the filament to a turquoise PLA before restarting the print.
+Using the same pattern, I made a second test.
+I inserted tulle at the first pause (50%), resumed the print, and then programmed a second pause a few layers later to stretch a piece of Lycra, hoping it would retract and create small “bubble” effects.
+I also took this opportunity to switch from white PLA to a turquoise PLA.
+Once finished, the “bubble” effect didn’t work as expected because the PLA was too rigid to let the Lycra snap back, but I ended up with a nice double-sided (front/back) multi-color result.

 I wanted to try the elastic effect again with a new shape, this time less rigid and more freeform, inspired by a wave to achieve a more organic result.
 Once again, the outcome was not exactly what I expected, despite the tension applied to the fabric.
 I only obtained a sort of “shell,” but there was no small volume forming between the elements.

-During the print, I paused it at 50% to insert a KWAY/GORE-TEX, like fabric, then resumed the print.
+During the print, I paused it at 50% to insert a K-WAY / GORE-TEX-like technical fabric, then resumed.
 Unfortunately, once finished, the textile was only integrated on one side of the print.
-I really like this effect, as the pattern is revealed depending on the light, remains soft, and gives a slightly anti-slip, technical texture.
+However, I really like this effect, as the pattern is revealed depending on the light, remains soft, and gives a slightly anti-slip, technical texture.

 I decided to reproduce the Grasshopper tutorial I saw on Ainhoa’s site because it matched the aesthetic I like, which reminds me of the beach where I grew up, with ocean waves and endless sand dunes.

-I downloaded the Grasshopper definition file from the video and followed the tutorial, trying to understand the pre-built tree structure and adjusting the parameters.
-I experimented with the parameters to obtain two shapes I liked: one with larger waves and another with more details, to create different effects.
+I followed the tutorial to understand the pre-built tree structure and adjusted the parameters.
+I experimented with them to obtain two shapes I liked: one with larger waves and another with more details.

 Some tips for following the tutorial that aren’t mentioned: